 Non-profit health systems are increasingly interested in making minority investments in other NFPs within their service area as a means to affiliate with financially healthy hospitals and systems that wish to maintain independent local control.
 These minority investments in successful smaller organizations that share a common charitable mission can be an efficient use of philanthropic resources for larger systems, as the smaller organization may be better positioned to maximize the impact of the funds.

 In a recently announced example, AdventHealth, a large integrated health system with 46 hospitals across nine states, has acquired a 25% minority interest in Health First, Inc., a community based non-profit health system located in Brevard County, Florida.
 According to AdventHealth's financial statements, they invested $125m at the January 3, 2020 closing with two remaining installments to be paid in 2021 and 2023 with a total fair value of $350m - which implies a total valuation of $1.4b.

 According to their financial statements, Health First had approximately $600m of debt as of September 30, 2019, which was offset by slightly over $700m in investments.
 Assuming these items essentially cancel each other out, a $1.4b valuation works out to the following:

 9.5x LTM EBITDA of $147.6m

 Eliminating the $100m of net non-operating assets ($1.3b total valuation) works out to:

 These multiples, which are above the median for similar sized systems according to our database, seem to imply that little, if any, minority interest discount was applied in the valuation.

-BuckheadFMV has significant experience valuing non-profit hospitals and health systems, so don't hesitate to reach out to firstname.lastname@example.org with your valuation questions.
+BuckheadFMV has significant experience valuing non-profit hospitals and health systems.
+Contact us with your valuation questions.